 PASSAGE is a curatorial platform founded in May 2024 with the opening of an exhibition space inside Berlin’s Hermannplatz U-Bahn station.
-Inspired by Lucio Amelio’s legendary Pièce Unique gallery in Paris, PASSAGE began as a radical project to display art directly in public space.
-Since its inception, it has presented a new solo exhibition each month in the Hermannplatz station.
+Inspired by Lucio Amelio’s legendary Pièce Unique gallery in 1989 Paris, PASSAGE began as a radical project to display art directly in public space.

 Each exhibition is developed in close dialogue with the artists, with curatorial attention extending to texts, documentation, and archiving, all considered integral components of the project.